What is Monsanto Rock Village, Portugal?

 How to get to Monsanto

-Monsanto’s stunning remote location does mean it’s quite off the regular Portugal route.
+Monsanto’s stunning remote location does mean it’s quite off the regular Portugal travel route.
 However, it’s well worth it!
-It’s easiest to visit using a car or campervan, as it’s a 3-hour drive from Lisbon or a 4-hour drive from Porto.
-Because of this, there are limited public transport options; usually, only buses or trains that go once a day to the main village of Monsanto Relva.
+It’s easiest to visit by rental car or campervan, as it’s a 3-hour drive from Lisbon or a 4-hour drive from Porto.
+Because of this, there are limited public transport options; usually, buses or trains go only once a day to the main village of Monsanto Relva.

-It is not possible to drive to the village itself, with its narrow streets and steep lanes.
+It is not possible to drive to the village itself because of its narrow streets and steep lanes.
 Instead, drive as far as you can up the hill until you’re at this small parking lot.
 From here, it’s just a short walk to the village.

 Depending on the season/time of the week, this parking lot can get very busy and tight for space (especially if you have a campervan!).
 If that’s the case, you might want to park further down at this location and walk up 10 minutes to the village or 20 minutes to the castle.